This tutorial was first presented as a workshop at GODays 2020 Berlin by Billy Rennekamp (opens new window).

 The goal of this session is to get you thinking about what is possible when developing applications that have access to digital scarcity as a primitive.
 The easiest way to think of scarcity is as money; If money grew on trees it would stop being scarce and stop having value.
 We have a long history of software which deals with money, but it's never been a first class citizen in the programming environment.
 Instead, money has always been represented as a number or a float, and it has been up to a third party merchant service or some other process of exchange where the representation of money is swapped for actual cash.
 If money were a primitive in a software environment, it would allow for real economies to exist within games and applications, taking one step further in erasing the line between games, life and play.

-We will be working today with a Golang framework called the Cosmos SDK (opens new window).
+We will be working today with the Go framework Cosmos SDK (opens new window).
 This framework makes it easy to build deterministic state machines.
 A state machine is simply an application that has a state and explicit functions for updating that state.
 You can think of a light bulb and a light switch as a kind of state machine: the state of the "application" is either

 light on or

 light off.
 There is one function in this state machine:

 flip switch the state of the application goes from

 light off or vice versa.